grantmcwilliams/PlexForBoxee/README.md

 Manual Install Instructions
 ---------------------------
 *Option 1*
-* If you have root access to your Boxee - copy the plexee app into /data/.boxee/UserData/apps
+* If you have root access to your Boxee (via Boxee+hacks - boxeeplus.com) - copy the plexee app into /data/.boxee/UserData/apps

 *Option 2*
 * If you have a closed device - then you'll need to get a developers certificate for your device.